Theme(s): Compassion / Provision / God's power and our faith

 As we have made our way through Romans in recent weeks we have seen Paul develop various arguments (i.e. explanations which develop points about various themes in the light of the good news of Jesus) under the 'umbrella' argument that the gospel is God's word for the whole world, announcing salvation through Jesus Christ.

-But logically this presents a question for Paul, a Jew who now follows Jesus and understands the Law of Moses to be deficient in the light of Christ who offers believers the power to live a righteous life which the law does not.
+But logically this presents a question for Paul, a Jew who now follows Jesus.
+He now understands the Law of Moses to be deficient in the light of Christ who offers believers the power to live a righteous life which the law does not.
 The question in colloquial terms is "What about Jews who do not believe in Jesus?"

 Our five verses today are the introduction to three chapters in which Paul works out his answer to the question.
 It is a complicated answer over which Pauline scholars disagree when they try to explain it to us!

-This is the true love of a godly evangelist for those to whom he proclaims the gospel: if he could make a choice between those who are "accursed and cut off from Christ" and those who are not, he wishes he could be cut off and his hearers could belong to Christ and no longer be accursed.
+This is the true love of a godly evangelist for those to whom he proclaims the gospel.
+If he could make a choice between those who are "accursed and cut off from Christ" and those who are not, he wishes he could be cut off so that his hearers could belong to Christ and no longer be accursed.

 Matthew 14:13-21 Feeding of the Five Thousand